ArtezGDA/Tool-Assignment/Jeanine/README.md

 ### How to install and use

 For my tool you will need AppleScript.
 This program will run the code.
 The downside of this application is that it will only run on Apple computers because it needs Mac OS.

+I know where I can find the key combinations in preferences, but I don't know how to change them.
+Because it looks like there locked.

 ## Other Homework